Home

 suitable because most of the UK baby foods

-seem to have large amounts of carbohydrate rather than the meat which cats
+seem to have large amounts of carbohydrate rather than the meat that cats

 usually prefer and need.
 Fortunately Heinz have